Robertfarb/whiteboarding-curriculum/w10/day2.md

 ## W10D2
 ### Homework
 * Check your [calendar][calendar] for events happening today.
 Note times for office hours and lectures.
+* Personal Pitch video due on Jobberwocky TOMORROW at 9am.
+[Follow these instructions][personal-pitch-video] on how to record and submit.
 * Work on JavaScript Project.